theunitedeffort/ueo-watch/README.md

 ```

 ## GCS reporter
-The email reports a simply summaries of what changed.
+The email reports a simple summary of what changed.
 The full change report is in HTML format and gets uploaded to Google Cloud Storage.
 This reporter works using the `gsutil` command and a service account.
 Set up service account access by following [this helpful guide](https://gist.github.com/ryderdamen/926518ddddd46dd4c8c2e4ef5167243d).

 ## Jira reporter
 Reported changes generate issues in Jira for better tracking and process visibility.
 To use the Jira reporter, a Jira API key is needed.
 This API key should be stored in a .netrc file.
 If no such file exists, create  `~/.netrc` and fill it with something like: